 The recommendation is to maintain sustainability of this project by having a clinic champion, maintaining the support of the management team and including the results as an integral part of the daily work flow.

 Reduction in wait times will lead to improving patient satisfaction scores which is a key indicator of quality care and very relevant to nursing.
 This project focuses on the CNL curriculum element of Care Environment Management, utilizing the CNL competency role of Team Manager as its framework.

 Evans, Marlene A., "Decreasing Wait Times for New Referrals to an Outpatient Specialty Clinic" (2016).
-Master's Projects.
+Master's Projects and Capstones.
 365.